angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 in Legacy, this means running other cards to try and locate more copies of Doomsday.

-The two most common examples are :card[Personal Tutor] (PT) and :card[Lim-Dul's Vault] (LDV).
+The two most common examples are :card[Personal Tutor] and :card[Lim-Dul's Vault].
 Both of these are card disadvantage but allow you to locate a copy of Doomsday and place it on top of your deck.
 Personal Tutor is more favoured for faster style lists costing only {U} and is good for setting up earlier combo turns whilst LDV is slower but has more flexibility by avoiding :card[Chalice of the Void] set to X = 1, being an Instant and being able to *tutor* for cards other than Sorceries.